Gems (Aerosmith album)

 Gems is a compilation album released by Aerosmith in 1988 under the label Columbia.
 It was the first compilation of studio material since 1980's Greatest Hits.
 Concentrating mainly on heavier material than the radio-friendly singles output on Greatest Hits, the album is noted for the inclusion of the 1978 studio version of "Chip Away The Stone" – previously released as a single from 1978's Live!
 Bootleg, only a live rendition of the song was released at the time.
 Originally scheduled for release on November 8, 1988, the album was delayed one week and issued on November 15, 1988.

+In 1993 the CD & Cassette Tape were reissued as part of the Aerosmith Remasters Series and Digitally Remastered From 20 Bit Digital Master Tape Transfers.

 In 2007 The album was released by Sony BMG as part of their 'Collections' series entitled 'Greatest Hits' and reissued the following year by Sony in their 'Steel Box' series.